-A video connection is automatically terminated by the system in case that any related capability (e.g. video stream permission) is changed.
+A video connection is automatically terminated by the system in case that any related capability (for example, video stream permission) is changed.

-8.28.1 TECHNICAL DETAILS
+9.27.1 TECHNICAL DETAILS

 Terminal video resolution and framerate are independent from the configured camera resolution and framerate.